-Ever since the inception of plastic, it has taken the world by storm; insofar that it is estimated that there will be more plastic waste in the sea than fish by 2050.
-Production of plastics has increased twentyfold since 1964, reaching 311m tons in 2014, as per the Ellen MacArthur Foundation report launched at the World Economic Forum.
+Ever since its inception, plastic taken the world by storm; insofar that it is estimated that there will be more plastic waste in the sea than fish by 2050.
+Production of plastics has increased twenty-fold since 1964, reaching 311m tons in 2014, as per the Ellen MacArthur Foundation report launched at the World Economic Forum.

 It is indispensable for Sri Lanka to take a stance against plastic by minimising production and waste.
 Thus far, three attempts have been made to do this via legislation; the latest one being the plastic ban imposed in 2017 under the National Environmental Act of 1980 which covered a wide range of polythene and plastic products ranging from plastic decorations, polythene lunch sheets and cooked food packaging to all polythene equal and less than 20 microns in thickness.
 It even went on to prohibit the open burning of combustible matters inclusive of plastics.

 Going beyond the ban, in 2018, EFL called for an introduction of a levy on the use of plastics for consumers, manufacturers or importers, in different capacities, under the Environmental Conservation Levy Act No. 26 of 2008.
 These levies are meant to be minimal, symbolic amounts but would serve as a noticeable, continuous reminder to the consumers; thus, substantially lessening the average plastic consumption.
 The proposed levy on plastic by EFL has been brought to notice of the President, the Prime Minister and the Finance Minister so far.

 While legislation is mandatory to combat the plastic problem, it is apparent that sustainability of such legislation and responsible disposal of garbage rely on efforts made by all individuals to reuse, recycle and upcycle plastic instead of merely discarding.